 Los Angeles, CA 90015

-Re: Request for extension of public review period for Sidewalk Repair Environmental Impact Report
+Re: Public comments for Sidewalk Repair draft Environmental Impact Report

 Dear Shilpa Gupta:

 The _________________ Neighborhood Council appreciates the extension of the public review period for the Citywide Sidewalk Repair - Draft Environmental Impact Report, so that we may submit the following comments: